FYE 101: Succeed at the G Learning Objectives

 PALs love helping new students transition to UNC Greensboro.
 Their roles add such value to the FYE 101: Succeed at the G experience!

-- 96%……..of PALs had a positive experience and would recommend the position
+- 100%…….of PALs would recommend the PAL position to their peers

 If you are interested in being a PAL in the future, please visit our webpage to learn more about the position.

 Do you know of a student who you think would make a great PAL?
 Please nominate them using our official form.